rerun-io/rerun/rerun_py/docs/docs.md

 mike deploy -F rerun_py/mkdocs.yml HEAD
 ```

-On release we instead deploy with a version tag:
+On release, when github sees a new tag: `X.Y.Z`, the github action will instead deploy with a version tag:
 ```
 mike deploy -F rerun_py/mkdocs.yml X.Y.Z latest
 ```

-You can also locally preview the publicly hosted site wth all versions, using mike:
+You can also locally preview the publicly hosted site with all versions, using mike:
 ```
 mike serve -F rerun_py/mkdocs.yml
 ```
 though when locally developing docs you are better off using `mkdocs serve` as described
 above since it will handle hot-reloading for you as you edit.